 Pick-your-own Cherries and Stone Fruit

-Word is that the cherry crop is late in 2018—most places are opening early to mid-June—but the trees apparently loved all the rain they got this winter.
+Word is that the cherry crop is a bit late in 2019—most places are opening early to mid-June—but the trees apparently loved all the rain they got this winter.
 Cherries do best in the high desert, and there are several pick-your-own orchards in the Leona Valley, near Palmdale, off the 14.
 It's a pretty ride into high desert horse country, too.
-Recent years of drought have been hard on the region, and some farms have left the business, but those that remain are looking forward to a good crop this year.
+Years of drought were hard on the region, and some farms left the business, but those that remain are looking forward to a good crop this year.
 The Leona Valley Cherry Growers Association has the complete list of farms for the season; check each farm's website for opening day and operating hours updates.